Baz-Co/bazcode/README.md

 - mdx
 - react
 - tailwind
+- image (w/img transformer: sharp)

 Each integration has a cooresponding package installed as well, check out the repo's [package.json](./package.json) as the package + version source of truth.
+Addtional packages of note:

+- astro-icon
+- tiny-invariant

 Base `./src/layouts/Layout.astro` includes the `GSAP` CDN script: